eleniel-mocna/CellCNN/README.md

 (On Windows, Unix/MacOS is similar)

-- In root of this repository run: `pip install -r requirements.txt`
+- In root of this repository run: `pip install -r requirements.txt --use-feature=in-tree-build`

 ## Current bugs/problems